shulthz/bitshares.foundation/_workers/2020-01-spokesperson-and-legal-representative-part-2.md

 # Proposal

-We here propose to appoint the BitShares Blockchain Foundation, a legally based, Chamber of Commerce registered entity under Dutch Law, to re-engage in external communication as a **spokesperson** for BitShares, to coordinate and distribute work and to act as business representative..
+We here propose to appoint The BitShares Blockchain Foundation, a legally based, Chamber of Commerce registered entity under Dutch Law, to re-engage in external communication as a **spokesperson** for BitShares, to coordinate and distribute work and to act as business representative.

-With the support of the BitShares holders, we suggest this becomes again one **public face of BitShares**.
+With the support of the BitShares holders, we suggest this becomes again a **public face of BitShares**.

 As long as this worker is approved, we feel obligated to represent